Next application deadline

 The Teacher Residency leverages a wraparound support model that provides you with guidance, feedback, knowledge in pedagogy, content expertise, and practical instruction techniques.
 This is augmented by a technology-enhanced learning model that allows you to connect and meet online with faculty and peers on a weekly basis.
 You also have access to school-based support through a residency director who is the liaison between your placement school and NYU Steinhardt.

 You become an expert in your content area.
 The Teacher Residency’s eligibility requirements in content course work ensure graduates become the most qualified subject-area teachers for each and every student.
 You bring the content knowledge, and the Teacher Residency helps you learn how to teach that content to students.

-The program is anchored by a full-time (~40 hour/week in the classroom) paid teaching residency option or a part-time (~20 hour/week in the classroom) unpaid option.
-Both options have scholarships available.
+The program is anchored by a full-day (~40 hour/week in the classroom) paid teaching residency or a half-day (~20 hour/week in the classroom) unpaid residency.
+Both have scholarships available.
 School partners make a significant investment in your preparation; in return, teacher residents make a commitment to their schools for a period of time after completing the program.